jasonyoung00/frameworks_and_languages_module/technical_report.md

 ```python
 print('Hello, World!')
 ```
 Allows developers to express complex code in a clear and straightforward way.
 Developers can create complex, multi-protocol applications while maintaining concise, readable syntax.
-However, a downside would be that because python works off of indentation, if a line of code isn't indented properly then the whole program could fail. https://ioflood.com/blog/python-for-beginners/ https://github.blog/2023-03-02-why-python-keeps-growing-explained/
+However, a downside would be that because python requires indentation to define statement blocks, if a line of code isn't properly indented then the whole program could fail. https://ioflood.com/blog/python-for-beginners/ https://github.blog/2023-03-02-why-python-keeps-growing-explained/